-When it comes to the eyesight, you are better off not taking any chances.
+When it comes to eyesight, you’re better off not taking any chances.
 Damage to the eyes can often alter the way you do many things in your everyday life.
-So, you should be well aware of the effect that the use of some optical devices may have on your eyesight.
+So, you should be well aware of the effect that using binoculars or similar optical devices may have on your eyesight.
 Can binoculars hurt your eyes or not?
-We take a look at it in this piece.
+We take a closer look at the potential impact of binoculars on your eyesight in this piece.

 Do binoculars really affect eyesight